tannerdolby/tannerdolby.com/src/writing/what-is-an-array.md

 There are many [data structures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) in JavaScript and like shown above, arrays can hold any of the primitive types (undefined, String, Number, Boolean, BigInt, Symbol) and structural types.

+> Note: In Java, a generic array can only hold values of the same data type and cannot grow dynamically.
+This is where an [`ArrayList`](https://www.geeksforgeeks.org/arraylist-in-java/) comes in handy because it's size can be dynamic and doesn't need to be "predefined" similiar to arrays in JavaScript.

 <h2 class="post-heading">How can I create an Array?</h2>

+There are a few ways to go about creating an [`Array`][Array - MDN] in JavaScript.

-Create an empty array and then assign it's values:
+You can create an empty array and then assign it's values:

 ```js
 let arr = [];